Da Nang: By air

 Da Nang International Airport, located at the centre of the city, is the third largest international airport in Vietnam.
-It is an important gateway to access central Vietnam.
+It is a gateway to access central Vietnam.
 The airport was known as Da Nang Air Base during the Vietnam War, during which time it was described as the world's busiest airport.
-During the month of May 1968, the base reached an average of 2,595 air traffic operations daily, more than any airport in the world.
-As of June 2011, the airport has domestic connections to Hanoi, Ho Chi Minh City, Haiphong, Vinh, Buôn Ma Thuột, Da Lat, Nha Trang, and Can Tho, as well as international connections to Seoul (South Korea), Tokyo (Japan), Singapore, and Taipei (Taiwan).
+As of November 2015, Da Nang International airport has been undergoing renovations.

 Beginning 16 December 2011, Air Asia, a Malaysian low-cost carrier, began offering four flights a week between Đà Nẵng and Kuala Lumpur.
-A new international terminal opened in December 2011 allowing further connections to destinations such as Phnom Penh (Cambodia), Thailand, Hong Kong, Japan, and Australia.
+An international terminal opened in December 2011 allowing further connections to destinations such as Phnom Penh (Cambodia), Thailand, Hong Kong, Japan, and Australia.

-As of November 2015, Da Nang International airport has been undergoing extensive renovations.